 researcher tunes instruments in LZ detector

-The SLAC LZ group is at the forefront of the dark matter exploration, steering the design and execution of the LUX-ZEPLIN experiment.
+The SLAC Liquid Noble Dark Matter group is at the forefront of the dark matter exploration, driving R&D for the XLZD experiment, as well as operation and analysis of data from the LUX-ZEPLIN experiment.

-Find out more about the LUX-ZEPLIN Group at SLAC - what we do and who we are.
+Find out more about the Liquid Noble Dark Matter Group at SLAC - what we do and who we are.

 About us